 It isn't a place to be overtly marketing in your normal posts.
 This doesn't mean that you can't market, but doing it with a Facebook business page is a far better approach.
 Then you can run Facebook ads to deliver targeted traffic to that page and on to your real estate website.

 Twitter is a kind of "headline" communication tool, as the length of posts is still limited despite doubling the number of characters that users can type.
-That's not necessarily a problem, as you can use it to headline content you have elsewhere, on your website and the other social sites.
-It can become a great tool for reaching a wide audience with focused headlines that grab attention and direct them to your real estate material and services.
+That's not necessarily a problem, as you can use it to headline content you have elsewhere—on your website and the other social sites.
+Twitter can be a great tool for reaching a wide audience with focused headlines that grab attention and directing that audience to your real estate and services.

-Very different from Facebook, LinkedIn is a business-oriented site.
-You can market your heart out there.
-A sphere of influence also includes vendors, title company people, attorneys, surveyors and others who work in real estate related fields.
+LinkedIn is a strictly business-oriented site, so you can market your heart out there.
+A sphere of influence also includes vendors, title company people, attorneys, surveyors, and others who work in real-estate-related fields.

 Using LinkedIn you can answer questions, participate in business discussions, and link out to your website and other content.
 Don't skip this site if you want to build business contacts and referral business.

-These two sites are all about imagery.
-We take a lot of photos in our business, so posting them to these sites can deliver traffic to other content.
+These two sites are all about imagery, and since real estate agents take a lot of photos, posting them to these sites can deliver traffic to other content.
 Don't short-change the value of these sites for building your SOI.
 Instagram, by the way, is owned by Facebook.

 Yelp is where you can claim your business and consumers can rate your services and performance.
 It's often considered much better for retail than for real estate, however.
 It's also very difficult to get a bad review removed, even if it is totally false and not from a real customer.